depau/APDS9930/README.md

 [**Purchase an Avago APDS-9930 Breakout Board here**](http://www.dx.com/p/384037?Utm_rid=14976370&Utm_source=affiliate)

+# DO NOT EMAIL ME IF YOU HAVE AN ISSUE
+It will be deleted without reading.
+If you have an issue, [create an issue](https://github.com/Depau/APDS9930/issues) here on GitHub.

+# Unmaintained
+I'm not going to maintain this library any more.
+I will merge pull requests, though.
+Contributions are welcome.
+Just don't expect anything from me.

 ![Avago APDS-9930 Breakout Board](http://img.dxcdn.com/productimages/sku_384037_1.jpg)

 **Note:** even though it says APDS-9960, it's an APDS-9930.
 That's how I ended up getting one of those.
 I wanted the RGB sensor.
 I found this crap in my mailbox.
 But I decided to write a library for it anyways ;)